AVKurbatov/ChemistryEquation/README.txt

-This program calculates the coefficients in chemical reaction equations.
+п»їThis program calculates the coefficients in chemical reaction equations.
 The program is implemented in the Java language.

 The executable file of the console version of the program is contained in the directory \out\artifacts\ChemicalEquationSolverConsole,